 It’s hard to find an all-organic commercial fresh salsa.
 There are plenty of jarred organic options out there.
 But fresh?
 Very rare (at least, in my experience).
 Fortunately, it’s fairly easy to make homemade fresh salsa with wholesome, additive-free, all-organic ingredients.

 That being said, I have to admit: I can’t take credit for this recipe.
 This recipe is all Jeremy’s.
 He is the salsa connoisseur in our household, so whether store-bought or homemade, he’s tried just about everything.
 After experimenting with numerous recipes over the last several years, this is one of our favorite versions of his homemade fresh salsa.
-Of course, it’s naturally gluten-free, grain-free, dairy-free, Paleo and vegan, plus it’s packed with antioxidants, vitamin C and vitamin A. It’s simple, healthy and refreshing, and just in time for your Cinco de Mayo or Memorial Day celebrations!
+Of course, it’s naturally gluten-free, grain-free, dairy-free, Paleo, vegan, and Whole30 friendly, plus it’s packed with antioxidants, vitamin C and vitamin A. It’s simple, healthy and refreshing, and just in time for your Cinco de Mayo or Memorial Day celebrations!

 - 4 ripe on-the-vine organic tomatoes, small to medium size